We Asked Experts How to Nail Awkward Small Talk

-If the thought of getting a drink to catch-up on "what's new" with your conversation partner makes you want to gouge your eyes out Leslie says pause, a lot.
+If the thought of getting a drink to catch-up on "what's new" with your conversation partner makes you want to gauge your eyes out, Leslie says pause, a lot.
 Break eye contact.
-Even the most persistent "catch-up" suggester should, at this point, realise other person already knows we are not going to accept the invitation.
+Even the most persistent "catch-up" suggester should, at this point, realize the other person already knows we are not going to accept the invitation.

 If you choose to slow your day down long enough to engage with people throughout it, both experts agree it can be really refreshing.
 Meyerhoff says engaging in small talk is not something to avoid but something to learn from.
 That connection, however superficial, can make you feel as if you've achieved something.
 Connection is what humans are here for anyway, right?

-So the next time you see that girl you did one assignment with during first year uni your impulse may be to duck behind the nearest cardboard cutout of the Jamie Oliver, but consider taking the time to chat.
+So the next time you see that girl you did one assignment with during freshman year, your impulse may be to duck behind the nearest corner, but consider taking the time to chat.
 It could just be worth it.